Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Before we dig into AR malfunctions, we need to go over a few critical safety tips.

-If your AR doesn’t fire as you expect it to, stop.
+If your AR doesn’t fire as expected, stop.

-Blindly attempting to load another round or forcing the trigger to work can only lead to misfortune.
+Blindly attempting to load another round or forcing the trigger to work can often lead to further misfortune.

 Instead, remove your finger from the trigger and make sure your gun is pointed in a safe direction.